kajikentaro/flexy-proxy/README.md

         to: "https://example.com/api"
         regex: false
         proxy: "http://proxy.example.com"
-  # if the request url is "https://content.test",
+  # if the request URL is "https://content.test",
   # return the content "basic" with a custom header.
   - url: "https://content.test"
     regex: false